-We encourage students to become members of relevant professional associations, such as the Association for Psychological Science (APS), the American Psychological Association (APA), and relevant divisions of APA.
+We encourage students to become members of relevant professional and scientific organizations, such as the Association for Psychological Science (APS), the American Psychological Association (APA), and relevant divisions of APA.
 Membership in professional organizations helps students increase their identification and development as scientists and professionals in psychology.
 Student membership fees are usually modest.
-Speak with your mentor about the most appropriate organizations and societies for your interests.
+Speak with your mentor about the most appropriate organizations and societies based on your research interests.